mothur/mothur.github.io/_wiki/cluster.fragments.md

 difference is less than or equal to two percent of the length of the fragment, then cluster.
-You may use diffs and percent at the same time to say something like: If the number or differences is greater than 1 or more than 2% of the fragment length, don\'t merge.
+You may use diffs and percent at the same time to say something like: If the number or differences is greater than 1 or more than 2% of the fragment length, don't merge.

 ## Explaining the output